HumaIlyas/Project-2/README.md

 </div>

 ### Result and message
-This area provides the information about the choices made by player & computer, as well as the result of the current attempt.
+This area provides the information about the choices made by player & computer, as well as the result of the current attempt to show either player or computer won or it's a tie.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/result-message.jpg" alt="Result & message">
 </div>

 ### Final popup message
 * The final popup message appears after limited number of attempts before the game is over.
-* Final popup message shows either you or computer won with 20 scores.
+* The final popup message shows either you or computer won with 20 scores.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/popup-message.jpg" alt="Popup message">
 </div>